ADA Accessibility Information

 With time, patients can experience the shifting and movement of neighboring teeth.
 Our teeth keep our other teeth in position.
 When space is available, teeth can shift.
 This is different from an orthodontist removing teeth; they do that to move teeth in a controlled way.
 Teeth that shift because space is available, move in an uncontrolled way, and the effects can be severe.

-As the bone alters, the tissue alters, and the teeth shift, your bite becomes adjusted, and often in a harmful way.
-A bad bite, known as malocclusion, can cause jaw problems, chewing problems, and greatly change your look.
 Jaw problems are known as TMJ dysfunction.
 This means that the jaw bone is out of alignment and the patient can experience some effects because of it.
 This can include jaw soreness or discomfort, the inability to open or close your jaw correctly, and some patients report facial pain including in their ear, their brow and migraines.

-Different Types of Dental Bridges
+Structural Styles of Dental Bridges

 Besides styles, bridges come in a variety of materials including porcelain, porcelain over metal, ceramic and acrylic.
 Each has positive value, and we can discuss which would be best for you based on the bridges location and any sensitivities.